 2. Enable automatic deletion

-You will have noticed that apart from the web search history, everything you have done using Google-related applications or services is recorded in detail in the "My activity" menu.
+You will have noticed that apart from the web search history, everything you have done using applications or services linked to Google is recorded in detail in the “My activity” menu.
 However, you have the functionality available to automatically delete this history at the frequency you want (ranging from 3 to 36 months)

-• You will be redirected to the “Activity Related Controls” page and find “Automatic Deletion” at the bottom
+- You will be redirected to the “Activity Related Commands” page and find “Automatic Deletion” at the bottom

 The information will be permanently erased each time the period is completed.